 Of course, the less money an insurance company pays out, the greater their profit.
 Therefore, insurance companies have figured out how to reduce medical claims payments.
 Did you know that 82% of covered employees have a general annual deductible that must be met before most services are paid for by the insurance company (12)?
 That average annual deductible has increased by 36% over the last five years and 100% over the last ten years and can be as much as $2,000 or more.
 To keep physicians and hospitals at bay, insurance companies have arranged that whatever they will not cover is paid for by individuals in the form of co-payments on top of the annual premiums.

-Any money that is not paid out for claims or used for the costs of doing business is invested in bonds, stocks, real estate, and other assets, not to mention executive salaries and compensation.
+Any money that is not paid out for claims or used for the costs of doing business is invested in bonds, stocks, real estate, and other assets.
 As the President, Chief Executive Officer, and Director of Cigna, the total compensation of David Cordani at Cigna is $19,303,000.
 There is one executive at Cigna getting paid more, with Timothy Wentworth having the highest compensation of $23,544,300.
 Investments make up most of an insurance company’s income, making insurance companies attractive to shareholders.

 How Insurance Passes Costs Onto the Practitioner and Patient

 It is in the best interest of an insurance company to cover at least as possible, shifting the financial responsibility to individual patients.
 When physicians are not satisfied with the money paid by insurance companies supplemented by patients’ co-payments, they may decide to set up boutique or concierge practices and charge patients annual fees, in addition to collecting co-payments and insurance money, which gives patients the privilege to set up appointments with the physician.
 Some physical therapy practices follow in these footsteps, but this is not an option for the majority.